aradi/fypp/docs/fypp.rst

 `call` directive
 ================

-When a Python callable (e.g. regular Python function, macro) is called with string arguments only (e.g. source code), it can be called using the `call` directive to avoid extra quoting of the arguments::
+When a Python callable (regular Python function, macro etc.) is called with string arguments only (e.g. source code), it can be called using the `call` directive to avoid extra quoting of the arguments::